thechicketarian/Weather-Application/README.md

 One of the challenges I faced was retrieving the stored city inputs from local storage and adding them to the 'recent' searched field.

-Antoher challenge I came across was duplicated API calls.
-Once a user inputs a new city, the old information does not replace.
-I'm still trying to fix this.

 ### Mockup

 ![alt Weather Dashboard](assets/images/mockup.jpg)